 Lastly, Sean is the author of the two-time award-winning martial arts philosophy book, Inner Bushido: Strength without Conflict.
 The book is an evaluation of the seven virtues of Japanese Bushido and how to apply such values to modern Western society.
 Inner Bushido is available in paperback on Amazon or in digital format on Kindle.

 Lee Barnhill Sensei

 Lee Barnhill’s Aikido training began in 2008 in Hawai’i at Kane’ohe Marine Corps Aikido Club under the instruction of Herbert Kondo Sensei (6th Dan).
 He also trained in Hawai’i at Manoa Aikido Dojo under the instruction of “Doc” Shigemi Sugiki Sensei (6th Dan) and Larry Takenishi Sensei (5th Dan).
 He traveled to Guam where he spent six months vigorously training at Guam Aikikai under the instruction the highest ranking female instructor to be promoted directly by the Aikikai Headquarters in Tokyo, Mutsuko Minegishi Sensei (7th Dan).
 Lee was awarded the rank of Sho-Dan by Minegishi Sensei in December 2010.
 Upon returning to Hawai’i his training continued at Manoa but he also began training at Kailua Aikido Club under the instruction of the late Robert Kubo Shihan (8th Dan), Thomas Kaulukukui Sensei (7th Dan) and Wayne Kozuma Sensei (6th Dan).

-After returning to the mainland, Lee joined Castle Rock AIKIDO in 2012 where he continued his training under the instruction of Ryan Goettsche Sensei (4th Dan) and Tip Harris Sensei (3rd Dan).
+After returning to the mainland, Lee joined Castle Rock AIKIDO where he continued his training under the instruction of Ryan Goettsche Sensei (4th Dan) and Tip Harris Sensei (3rd Dan).
 Lee was awarded the rank of Ni-Dan (2nd Dan) by the International Aikido Federation (IAF) President and Chief Instructor of Aikikai Tanshinjuku, Kei Izawa Sensei (6th Dan) in May 2014.
 He was awarded the rank of San-Dan (3rd Dan) by Aikido Shimbokukai Director, Lisa Tomoleoni Sensei (6th Dan) in September 2018.
 In 2015, Lee received the ‘Gan-Ryu’ Award for his commitment at Castle Rock AIKIDO where he teaches two classes at Castle Rock AIKIDO: an Ukemi class focusing on the art of falling and a Koshi-Nage class focusing on the art of hip throwing.